felixfilipi/Computer-Vision/Line Detection/README.md

 <h2>Cant Open the File? </h2>

-In case you can't see the .ipynb file, and got error
+In case you can't open the .ipynb file and get the error message, such as:

 > "Sorry, something went wrong.
 Reload?"

-You can access it from http://nbviewer.jupyter.org/ and copy paste the link to that site.
+You can open it from http://nbviewer.jupyter.org/ and copy-paste the link to that site.